A More Secure, Scope-Reducing Solution: What is Tokenization?

 Learn about tokenization, how it works, and why it is a superior solution to other data-security methods and technologies.

-Tokenization is the process of sending sensitive data via an API call or batch file to a tokenization provider that then replaces that data with nonsensitive placeholders called tokens.
-It can be used to secure and desensitize data by replacing the original data with an unrelated value of the same length and format.
-The tokens—which, in the interest of maintaining business utility, can retain elements of the original data—are then sent to an organization’s internal systems for use, and the original data is stored in a secure token vault.
+Tokenization is the process of turning sensitive data into nonsensitive data called "tokens" that can be used in a database or internal system without bringing it into scope.
+Tokenization can be used to secure sensitive data by replacing the original data with an unrelated value of the same length and format.
+The tokens are then sent to an organization’s internal systems for use, and the original data is stored in a secure token vault.

 Unlike encrypted data, tokenized data is undecipherable and irreversible.
 This distinction is particularly important: Because there is no mathematical relationship between the token and its original number, tokens cannot be returned to their original form.

 A token is, very simply, a piece of data that stands in for another, more valuable piece of information.
 Tokens have virtually no value on their own - they are only useful because they represent something bigger.
 A good analogy is a poker chip: instead of filling a table with wads of cash (which can be easily lost or stolen), players use chips as placeholders.
 The chips can’t be used as money, even if they're stolen.
 They must first be exchanged for it after the game.

 Tokenization works by removing the valuable data from your environment and replacing it with these tokens.
 Most businesses hold at least some sensitive data within their systems, whether it be credit card data, medical information, Social Security numbers, or anything else that requires security and protection.
 Using tokenization, this data is taken out of your environment entirely, and then it is replaced with tokens that are unique to each piece of information.